How Human Capital Data Enhances Risk Management for Financial Institutions

 How Human Capital Data Enhances Risk Management for Financial Institutions Hero image

-Financial institutions can weather industry volatility more effectively with enhanced risk management frameworks informed by people data and powered by technology.
+Financial institutions can increase their resilience to volatile threats through enhanced risk management frameworks and innovative models powered by people data and technology.

 Key Takeaways

-Human capital is an increasingly important component of these risks that is historically unaddressed or underappreciated in FI risk policies and models.
-However, with increases in data quality and technology, this perspective is set to change.
-Global FIs are now able to see human capital and behaviors that are at the root of many new or uninsurable risks.
+Human capital is an increasingly important component of operational risk.
+However, with increases in data quality and technology, global FIs are now able to pinpoint human capital and behaviors that are at the root of many new or uninsurable risks.

 There is also evidence of global banking regulators requiring firms to focus on the human capital aspects of their business.
 Recent examples include the Digital Operational Resilience Act, which creates a framework to boost the IT security of the financial sector, as well as public speeches by regulators.
-As Frank Elderson, European Central Bank Executive Board Member and Vice-Chair of the Supervisory Board, recently said,1 “A bank can have all the risk controls in place, avail itself of the most advanced tools to manage risks, and rely on data of the highest quality, but still become mired in a scandal it has brought upon itself, which badly affects its reputation owing to weaknesses in its internal culture.”
+Frank Elderson, European Central Bank Executive Board Member and Vice-Chair of the Supervisory Board, notes, “A bank can have all the risk controls in place, avail itself of the most advanced tools to manage risks and rely on data of the highest quality, but still become mired in a scandal it has brought upon itself, which badly affects its reputation owing to weaknesses in its internal culture.”1

 A Resilient Risk Framework Embraces People Analytics